-The Great Barrier Reef World Heritage Area (GBRWHA) is a complex collection of ecosystems, home to a diverse array of fauna and flora, including iconic protected species such as dugongs, marine turtles, inshore dolphins, sharks and rays.
+The east coast of Queensland is home to globally significant protected areas and populations of threatened species.
+Of particular global importance is the Great Barrier Reef World Heritage Area (GBRWHA), a complex collection of ecosystems, home to a diverse array of fauna and flora, including iconic protected species such as dugongs, marine turtles, inshore dolphins, sharks and rays.
 Species that are a vital component of the natural and cultural values for which the GBRWHA is known.
-For many of these species the GBRWHA hosts globally significant populations and is a final stronghold following decline, and in some cases extinction, in other countries.
+For many of these species the GBRWHA and other fully protected areas within the Great Sandy and Moreton Bay marine parks are a final stronghold following decline, and in some cases extinction, in other countries.

-Decades of published research and monitoring undertaken by University researchers, Queensland and Federal Governments have identified a range of biologically important areas, such as areas used for breeding, foraging, and migration for many of the protected species on the Great Barrier Reef (GBR).
-Further work has also assessed the conservation status, population size and trends for many of these species in GBR waters.
+Decades of published research and monitoring undertaken by University researchers, Queensland and Federal Governments have identified a range of biologically important areas, such as areas used for breeding, foraging, and migration for many of the protected species on the Queensland east coast.
+Further work has also assessed the conservation status, population size and trends for many of these species.
 Although much of this work has been collated into resources such as the National Conservation Atlas that identifies biologically important areas for a range of protected marine species, more recent studies contain important information that can be used to build upon and identify important areas for protected marine species.

-Due to the complexity and diversity of studies on each of the protected species, this study aims to collate publicly available information to simplify and categorise biologically important areas into high, medium, low or no importance for protected marine species on the Great Barrier Reef.
+Due to the complexity and diversity of studies on each of the protected species, this study aims to collate publicly available information to simplify and categorise biologically important areas into high, medium, low or no importance for protected marine species on the Queensland east coast.

 For some threatened and protected species, national recovery plans exist, such as those for sawfish and river sharks (Commonwealth Department of the Environment, 2015), and marine turtles (Commonwealth of Australia, 2017).
-These recovery plans, in addition to other studies (e.g. Brooks et al., 2019; GRBMPA, 2020) have identified commercial gillnet fishing as a threat to populations of protected marine species in the Great Barrier Reef.
+These recovery plans, in addition to other studies (e.g. Brooks et al., 2019; GRBMPA, 2020) have identified commercial gillnet fishing as a threat to populations of protected marine species in the Great Barrier Reef and throughout Queensland.

 A level of protection is afforded to protected marine species, particularly within the GBR Marine Park (GBRMP) which encompasses 99% of the World Heritage Area, with most islands, ports and internal State waters not part of the Marine Park.
-No-take zones encompass 33% of the GBRMP, and further protection from gillnets is provided in areas where large mesh nets are prohibited, including GBR marine park zoning (Pink, Green, Orange, Olive and Yellow Zones), Dugong Protection Zones, and Net-Free Zones.
-Nonetheless. any areas where gillnetting occurs, still strongly overlap with important areas for a range of protected marine species.
+No-take zones encompass 33% of the GBRMP, and further protection from gillnets is provided in areas where large mesh nets are prohibited, including GBR marine park zoning (Pink, Green, Orange, Olive and Yellow Zones), Dugong Protection Areas, and Net-Free Zones.